aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 on Trainium tutorial
 <neuronx-mlp-training-tutorial:single-worker-mlp-training-on-trainium>`.

-PyTorch Neuron multi-worker data parallel training using torchrun
+PyTorch NeuronX multi-worker data parallel training using torchrun
 -----------------------------------------------------------------

 Data parallel training allows you to replicate your script across